Laptop59/score-on-the-go/README.md

 Yes, it doesn't use SDL2.
 It uses *SDL3*.

 ## Using with Scratch project
 The following tutorials cover the basics.
 To use the editor's full potential, open help with `F1`.

 ### Charts/Ballfiles (.txt)
 Making charts tediously with editing a text file was not productive - so this editor can be used to help speed up the progress of making 'Ballfiles':
-1. Open the Editor
+1. Open the Editor.
 2. Load your music as a reference by using the key `M`.
 3. Place balls in different x-positions and playtest your creation with `F3`.
 When you're done, use `F2` for the entire chart.
     Use the `P` key to switch between different 'placing modes' or 'ball types' in the game.